jackyzha0/jackyzha0.github.io/content/thoughts/CRDT.md

 A query can be specified as a function that uses this information and the value of parameters to compute the result (i.e. goes from the state to a value).

-### Conflict Resolution
-- Add-wins
-- Remove-wins
-- Last-writer-wins

 ### Secure CRDTs
-- tk: what does encryption in CRDTs look like? homomorphic encryption for merge operations for example
+- What does encryption in CRDTs look like? homomorphic encryption for merge operations for example
 - https://martin.kleppmann.com/papers/snapdoc-pets19.pdf
 - http://www.complang.tuwien.ac.at/kps2015/proceedings/KPS_2015_submission_25.pdf